Skip to main content

 Remote work in 2026 is no longer an experiment.
 It's an established business infrastructure.
-This report examines the key shifts that reshape how businesses handle physical addresses, distributed teams, and workspace flexibility, based on data and patterns that mirror the modern remote work landscape.
+This report examines the key shifts that reshape how businesses handle physical addresses, distributed teams, and workspace flexibility.

 The Hybrid Majority

 Most workers in remote-capable roles now prefer a balance of remote and in-office work rather than being fully in the office or fully at home.
-In response, employers have expanded flexible arrangements at an unprecedented scale, making hybrid work the dominant model in recent years.
+In response, employers have expanded flexible arrangements broadly, making hybrid work the dominant model in recent years.

 The Productivity Evidence

-Multiple workplace studies suggest that hybrid workers perform comparably to in-office peers while simultaneously being less likely to quit.
-Workers broadly report better performance through hybrid or remote environments.
+Multiple workplace studies suggest that hybrid workers perform comparably to in-office peers while being less likely to quit.
+Workers themselves generally report performing better in hybrid or remote setups.

 Ready to get a professional business address?